marita30/bookmark/README.md

 I would like to see a list of bookmarks
 ```
 ## Comenzando 🔧
-_creaing a work environment to be able to continue with the othe steps._
+* Creaing a work environment to be able to continue with the othe steps.
-_add file of class, test, Servidor and views._
+* Add file of class, test, Servidor and views.
-_add queries for the database:
+* Add queries for the database:
 ```
-##Type of fuctions 📁 :
+#Type of fuctions 📁 :
 CREATE
 INSERT
 SELECT